-KENTUCKY (WFIE) - Gov. Andy Beshear announced 785 newly confirmed cases of COVID-19 and seven additional deaths on Wednesday afternoon.
+KENTUCKY (WFIE) - Gov. Andy Beshear announced 723 newly confirmed cases of COVID-19 on Friday afternoon.

-On Wednesday, the Green River District Health Department reported 30 new COVID-19 cases.
+On Friday, the Green River District reported 33 new coronavirus cases.

-Anyone age 16 or older is eligible for Pfizer, and anyone age 18 and older is eligible for Moderna and Johnson & Johnson.
+Anyone age 16 or older is eligible for Pfizer, and anyone age 18 and older is eligible for Moderna.

-Visit healthdepartment.org or call your local county health department to be placed on our scheduling list.
+Visit healthdepartment.org or call your local county health department to be placed on the scheduling list.